lajeshds2019/NyTimes/README.md

 # Highlights

 1. MVVM Architectural pattern
+2. Kotlin
-2. Unit test demonstration using JUnit, Mockito and PowerMockito
+3. Unit test demonstration using JUnit, Mockito and PowerMockito
-3. Static code analysis report using Sonarqube
+4. Static code analysis report using Sonarqube
-4. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
+5. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
-5. More than 80% coverage for business logic
+6. More than 80% coverage for business logic

 The application has been designed using **Android Architecture components** and **Data Binding**